wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

         *   `year` from the `ReportedMetricValue.reporting_period`
         *   `region` from the `BaseESGMetric.location` field (NOT from the layer)
     *   Factors are queried with robust fallback logic (exact match → combined regions → universal regions → earlier years).
+    *   Emission scope is determined by the matched factor in the database, not inferred from categories.
 4.  **Perform Calculation:** When a matching factor is found:
     *   The activity amount is retrieved from `ReportedMetricValue.aggregated_numeric_value`.
     *   Unit conversion is performed if needed, with common conversions handled automatically.